 In a study examining the diets of 2000 Chinese women, half with breast cancer, half without, just ten grams a day–the equivalent of one small white button –protected significantly against the risk of breast cancer recurrence, especially when the women also drank green tea.
 Read more here.

-Bottom line: Clean them well, cook them gently (if at all), then do eat white buttons.
+Bottom line: Clean them well, heat them gently (if at all), then eat white buttons.
 Add green tea–probably somewhere between 2 to 5 cups daily.
-And get out your Magic Bullet and blend up a little dill dip.
+And while you’re in your new Plantastic Kitchen,® get out your Magic Bullet and blend up a little dill-ish-ish dip.
 Dill’s got those special flavonols that act as anti-oxidants in normal cells but target cancer cells for destruction.
 Want the anti-cancer messipe?

 photo of anti-cancer “Buttons with Dill Paste ” courtesy of Holly Botner, the Jittery Cook